 Before you shop

 Make a list.
-It’s obvious but always wise.
+It sounds simple, but it works.
 A list will ensure you don’t spend too much on impulse purchases and avoid duplicating what’s already in your fridge and pantry.
-Find inspiration here for nutritious and economical meal ideas.

-Rescue some healthy food.
-Check what’s available at discounted cost from food rescue apps such as Too Good To Go, Flashfood and Food Hero.
-Food rescue apps connect consumers to surplus food from restaurants, cafes and grocery stores at discounted prices.
+Try food rescue apps.
+Apps such as Too Good To Go, Flashfood and Food Hero connect you to surplus food from restaurants, cafés and grocery stores at discounted prices.
 Rescuing food saves you money and helps reduce waste.
 Savings can be about 50% on end-of-day restaurant food and soon-to-expire groceries.

 Scan flyers and use coupons.
 A sure-fire money saver is to find the best price on products you need by scanning flyers online.
-Websites include save.ca, websaver.ca, canadianfreestuff.com and smartcanucks.ca.
-If you prefer smartphone apps, here are some to try: Flipp, Swagbuck, Reebee and Caddle.
+Websites where you can do this include save.ca, websaver.ca, canadianfreestuff.com and smartcanucks.ca.
+If you prefer smartphone apps, try Flipp, Swagbuck, Reebee and Caddle.
 You can browse weekly digital flyers or coupons, or search for the items you need and see if they are on sale anywhere.
 Some flyer apps even pair with loyalty cards, so you can add product coupons right into your loyalty app.

 Price match.
-Some retailers (such as Food Basics and NoFrills) will match the advertised price at a competing store, so it’s worth reviewing flyers even if a certain retailer isn’t your go-to store.
-Just show the flyer price to staff at customer service and see if their store will match it.
+Some stores will match the advertised price at a competing store.
+Just show the flyer price to staff at customer service and ask if their store will match it.

 While you shop

 Look high and low.
 Food manufacturers pay listing fees to get their products on grocery store shelves.
-Most brands want to be placed at eye level to catch consumer attention.
-This means you’ll often find lesser known — and better priced — brands on higher or lower shelves.
+Most brands want to be placed at eye level to catch your attention.
+This means you’ll often find lesser-known — and better-priced — brands on higher or lower shelves.

 Go generic.
-Choose generic or “no name” brands to save.
-They’re often made by the same food manufacturers that make the recognized brands, but sell at a fraction of the price.
-The calculator in your smartphone can help you compare price per unit on shelf tags (such as $1.98 per 100 grams), so you can make wise choices.
+Choose generic or “no-name” brands to save.
+They’re often made by the same food manufacturers that make recognized brands, but sell at a lower price.
+The calculator in your smartphone can help you compare price per unit on shelf tags (such as $1.98 per 100 grams), so you can make informed choices.

 Share and save.
-Articles about saving money often encourage shoppers to buy in bulk, but what if the big package is beyond your budget?
-Consider shopping with friends or relatives, so you can buy in bulk and split the cost.
+Buying in bulk can be cheaper, but if the cost is too high up front, consider shopping with friends or family, so you can buy in bulk and split the cost.

 After you shop

 Check your receipt.
 Sometimes you may be charged twice for a product, or a wrong code may be accidentally used.
-Refunds are available at customer service.
+Ask for a refund at customer service if you spot an error.

 Store food smartly.
-Put your groceries in the right place to ensure they stay fresh longer, and to reduce waste.
+Put your groceries away as soon as you get home — and in the right places — to ensure they stay fresh longer and to reduce waste.
 For example, if you bought chicken thighs but won’t be cooking them until next week, freeze them to preserve freshness.
-Learn more about safe food storage.
+Learn how to get the most out of every dollar you spend and find safe storage tips with our healthy eating on a budget guide.

 - Browse our heart healthy recipes for economical meal ideas.